cfdude/claude-maca/mcp-server/README.md

 - **0.5 - 0.7**: Moderate agreement, review manually
 - **< 0.5**: Low agreement, discard or flag as ambiguous

-## Integration with Highway.ai
+## Example Domain: Financial Advisory

-This MCP server generates training data for Highway.ai's mortgage advisory LLM.
+The examples in this documentation use a mortgage advisory domain, but MACA works with any domain:

-**Source Material**: CMA (Certified Mortgage Advisor) Book **Training Categories**:
+**Example Training Categories**:
-- Mortgage basics
+- Domain basics and terminology
-- Refinancing decisions
+- Decision-making scenarios
-- Debt management strategies
+- Strategy recommendations
-- Rate lock timing
+- Timing and market analysis
-- Economic analysis
+- Complex multi-factor analysis

 **Target Model**: qwen2.5:3b or llama3.2:3b
-**Training Method**: DPO (Direct Preference Optimization) with LoRA **Deployment**: Ollama server → Highway.ai SaaS API
+**Training Method**: DPO (Direct Preference Optimization) with LoRA **Deployment**: Ollama server → Your API

 ## Research Citation